screwylightbulb/SteamCompatLink/README.md

 # SteamCompatLink

 A simple script for Steam on Linux that will create symlinks to all your compatdata/<appid>/pfx/drivec/users/steamuser folders to a central folder with the names of the apps instead of IDs.
+Also should link to your screenshots.

 ## Usage:

-./steamcompatlink.sh /home/user/outputDir/etc
+./steamcompatlink.sh

-Be careful with where you output to, since it may potentially create a lot of symlinks.

-## To do / issues:
-  - The script does not do any housekeeping.
-If you uninstall a game, the symlink will remain until you delete it.
-  - I have not done much work to ensure it works well with directory names that have spaces in them
-  - My bash skills are not great, so I defs need to clean up some of the more goofy parts of the code
+End result should be a new directory at $HOME/Documents/SteamLinks full of directories matching your installed Steam games.
+These should contain symlinks to either your Proton userdata, your Steam screenshots, or both.